platformsh/platformsh-docs/docs/src/guides/drupal9/solr.md

 ### 5. Enable the modules

 Once the site is deployed, go to the `/admin/modules` page and enable the "Search API Solr" module.
-Also enable the "Search API Solr Search Defaults" module in order to get a default server configuration.
+Also enable the "Search API Solr Search Defaults" module to get a default server configuration.
 If you would rather create one yourself you may do so but then you must change the value of `$solr_server_name` in the code snippet in `settings.platformsh.php`.

 ### 6. Export and modify configuration